 What is a POS WATS Fee?

 The acronym POS stands for point of sale, and the acronym WATS stands for wide-area telephone service.
 When taken together POS-WATS stands for point of sale wide-area telephone service (fee).
-While several processors refer to the communication fee as a wats fee, First Data uses POS-WATS.
-Being the largest processor in the United States, First Data provides processing services for a number of different companies.
+While several processors refer to the communication fee as a wats fee, First Data (now Fiserv) uses POS-WATS.
+Being the largest processor in the United States, Fiserv provides processing services for a number of different companies.

 The pos-wats fee is a credit card transaction fee that is often charged in addition to other transaction fees such as authorization fees, return fees, and AVS fees.
 This is what gives the pos-wats fee the potential to make quite an impact on a business’ credit card processing fees.
 Basically, it’s a fee on top of other fees you’re paying.